wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## New Features

-Wasmi and its feature set is constantly evolving.
-In this section the most notable new features since the last post in March 2024 are listed.
+Wasmi and its feature set are constantly evolving.
+In this section, the most notable new features since the last post in March 2024 are listed.

 ### C-API Bindings